 - QCAT may make orders, including declaratory orders, that it considers appropriate.
 The (non-exhaustive list of) orders QCAT may make are found in subsection 44(3).

 - The RSL COVID-19 Regulation does not apply to a retail tenancy dispute in which a notice of dispute was lodged before 29 March 2020 and which has not been resolved.
 In this regard, Part 8 of the Retail Shop Leases Act 1994 continues to apply and matters currently in QCAT are not affected.
 However, it does not prevent a person from starting a mediation under the RSL COVID-19 Regulation.
 See s 49 RSL COVID-19 Regulation.

-- If, between 29 March 2020 and 28 May 2020, a notice of dispute was lodged by a lessor or a proceeding commenced in QCAT (by a lessor or lessee), and the subject matter of the dispute would otherwise have constituted a prescribed action, the proceeding or action is stayed or suspended (insofar as it relates to taking the prescribed action) until after 30 September 2020.
+- If, between 29 March 2020 and 28 May 2020, a notice of dispute was lodged by a lessor or a proceeding commenced in QCAT (by a lessor or lessee), and the subject matter of the dispute would otherwise have constituted a prescribed action, the proceeding or action is stayed or suspended (insofar as it relates to taking the prescribed action) until after the response period.
 However this does not prevent the parties to the dispute attempting to resolve the dispute under Part 2 or Part 3 or any other method available to the parties (s 48).

 - In relation to those disputes to which the RSL COVID Regulation does not apply, the process in relation to retail tenancy disputes continues as per usual.